uwdata/mosaic/packages/widget/README.md

 # Mosaic Widget

 A Jupyter Widget for Mosaic.
-Create interactive Mosaic plots over Pandas and Polars dataframes or DuckDB connections.
+Create interactive Mosaic plots over Pandas and Polars data frames or DuckDB connections.

 Learn how to install and use the widget in the [Mosaic documentation](https://uwdata.github.io/mosaic/jupyter/).